coredns/coredns/README.md

 ## Deprecation Policy

-When there is a backwards incompatible change in CoreDNS the following process is followed:
+When there is a backwards-incompatible change in CoreDNS the following process is followed:

-*  Release x.y.z: Announce that in the next release we will make backward incompatible changes.
+*  Release x.y.z: Announce that in the next release we will make backwards-incompatible changes.
 *  Release x.y+1.0: Increase the minor version and set the patch version to 0.
 Make the changes, but allow the old configuration to be parsed.
 I.e. CoreDNS will start from an unchanged Corefile.
 *  Release x.y+1.1: Increase the patch version to 1.
 Remove the lenient parsing, so CoreDNS will not start if those features are still used.

 E.g. 1.3.1 announce a change.
-1.4.0 a new release with the change but backward compatible config.
+1.4.0 a new release with the change but backwards-compatible config.
 And finally 1.4.1 that removes the config workarounds.

 ## Security